 Take the turkey breast out of the dish and place it on a cutting board.

-We found a Royal brand bamboo cutting board on Amazon, as part of a set of 3, (one small one medium and one large size).
+We found a Royal brand bamboo cutting board on Amazon, as part of a set of three (one small, one medium and one large size).

 You may not know this, but bamboo is a hard wood.
 Bamboo is not a tree, but a grass.
 Even though it is a grass, it is harder than oak.
 Bamboo will grow to maturity, ready for harvest, in 3 to 5 years.
 Oak matures in 20 to 30 years.
 It makes more sense to harvest bamboo than oak for the sake of cutting boards.
 The next time you want to buy yourself a nice set of cutting boards, save a tree and purchase bamboo cutting boards.